 01 of 10

 The full spikes and spherical shape of bee balm makes it an interesting and attractive plant for many gardens.
-Also called bergamot, horsemint and monarda, this plant thrives best in full sun and will grow 12-36 inches high.
-Different cultivars are available in bright shades of pink, red, orange and purple.
+Also called bergamot, horsemint, and monarda, this plant thrives best in full sun and will grow 12 to 36 inches high.
+Different cultivars are available in bright shades of pink, red, orange, and purple, all of which attract hummingbirds as well as butterflies.
+This perennial grows in zones 4 through 9.

 02 of 10

-An ideal choice for attracting hummingbirds, this flower is also called lobelia.
+An ideal choice for attracting hummingbirds, this perennial flower is also called lobelia.
 Its long stalks of flowers can grow as high as 48 inches and works best in moist, well-drained soil.
-The rich red blooms are delicately shaped and attractive both for landscaping and for the birds, and add visual height and interest to tiered flowerbeds.
+The rich red blooms are delicately shaped and attractive both for landscaping and for the birds, and add visual height and interest to tiered flowerbeds or the backs of flowerbeds for more feeding space.
+It grows in zones 2 through 9.

 03 of 10

 Easy to grow, this annual bloom has a full, compact shape and works best in full sun.
-It blooms repeatedly from late summer to mid-fall, making it an ideal choice for migrating hummingbirds, and the blooms can be pink, red, orange, yellow, white or multi-colored.
-This flower is also suitable for seasonal containers.
+It blooms repeatedly from late summer to mid-fall, making it an ideal choice for migrating hummingbirds, and the blooms can be pink, red, orange, yellow, white, or multi-colored.
+This flower is also suitable for seasonal containers and planters.
+Seeds will develop as the flowers mature, attracting finches and other seed-loving birds.

 04 of 10

 Tall spikes of small, delicate flowers make this a great plant for the backs or centers of flowerbeds, and flowers range from mauve and pink to purple and blue.
 Related to mint, salvia flowers emerge in mid-summer and will keep blooming through late summer.
-This plant does best in full sun and will come back larger each year.Continue to 5 of 10 below.
+This plant does best in full sun and will come back larger each year to attract even more hummingbirds.
+This perennial grows in zones 4 through 11.Continue to 5 of 10 below.

 05 of 10

-A stunning plant with attractive foliage and dangling heart-shaped blooms in white or pink, bleeding hearts are hardiest in cooler climates and thrive best in lightly shaded locations.
-They grow 24-36 inches tall and can be divided to transplant as they grow larger, making them an economical choice for hummingbird gardens.
+A stunning plant with attractive foliage and dangling, heart-shaped blooms in white or pink, bleeding hearts are hardiest in cooler climates and thrive best in lightly shaded locations.
+It grows 24 to 36 inches tall and can be divided for transplanting as it grows larger, making it an economical choice for hummingbird gardens or sharing with other hummingbird lovers.
+This perennial grows in zones 2 through 9.

 06 of 10

 True to its name this plant is as good for attracting butterflies as it is for attracting hummingbirds.
-The thick elongated clusters of flowers come in pink and purple shades, and will bloom repeatedly from mid-summer through fall.
-This is a drought tolerant plant that thrives in full sun and develop into a thick, luxurious shrub over time.
+The thick, elongated clusters of flowers come in pink, blue, and purple shades and will bloom repeatedly from mid-summer through fall.
+This is a drought tolerant plant that thrives in full sun and develops into a thick, luxurious shrub over time, attracting more hummingbirds and providing great shelter for different types of birds.
+This perennial grows in zones 5 through 10.

 07 of 10

-Also known as trumpet vine or hummingbird vine, this plant can quickly overpower a small area and will climb on many surfaces.
-It has dense foliage and its long, tubular flowers are perfect for hummingbirds.
-It thrives best in full sun to partial shade and produces orange, red or yellow blooms, but beware of its invasive properties.
+Also called trumpet vine or hummingbird vine, this plant can quickly overpower a small area and will climb on many surfaces, including arbors, fences, and trees.
+It has dense foliage and it's long, tubular flowers are perfect for hummingbirds.
+It thrives best in full sun to partial shade and produces orange, red, or yellow blooms, but beware of its invasive properties and aggressive growth.
+This perennial grows in zones 4 through 10.

 08 of 10